Manor College: History

-In order to better reach affordability goals, the college froze tuition increases from 2016 to 2017.
-As a result, Manor College was listed in 2017 as the best-priced Catholic institution in Pennsylvania.
+The college froze tuition increases from 2016 to 2017.

 In 2018, Manor College announced that the institution would be offering bachelor's degree programs, beginning the fall 2018 semester.
-Branded as a "Soar in 4" campaign, the college successfully launched 15 new degree programs in fields such as healthcare management, criminal justice, business analytics, veterinary practice management, and more.
-In November of the same year, the college announced a partnership with Widener Law School that would allow students to combine their undergraduate pre-law degree with a law degree from Widener University Delaware Law School as part of an innovative "3+3" program.
+In November of the same year, the college announced a partnership with Widener Law School that would allow students to combine their undergraduate pre-law degree with a law degree from Widener University Delaware Law School as part of a "3+3" program.
 Students can also qualify for guaranteed admission to the law school.

 Heritage

 Manor College is related to the Ukrainian Catholic Church.
-Manor's objective to foster an awareness and appreciation of the Ukrainian heritage and culture is accomplished through its on-campus Ukrainian Heritage Studies Center which was established in 1977.
+Manor's Ukrainian Heritage Studies Center was established in 1977.
 The UHSC encompasses four major areas: Academic Studies, a Ukrainian Library, a museum collection of Ukrainian traditional arts and an Archives Division.
-Many Ukrainian immigrants looking for higher education in America attend Manor College as a method of easing their transition into American culture.

-Adult Education
+Adult education

 Manor College is home to the Civil War Institute, a historical program that allows participants to examine this period of American history from new perspectives.
-Participating instructors are experts in their respective fields, serving as members of the Delaware Valley Civil War Round Table.
+Participating instructors are members of the Delaware Valley Civil War Round Table.
 The school also offers a number of continuing educational programs for real estate, legal and more.
 In keeping with the school's Ukrainian roots, several classes in Ukrainian culture and language are offered every semester for children and adults alike.

 Athletics

-The Manor College intercollegiate athletics program offers a variety of non-competitive programs including basketball (men's and women's), soccer (men's and women's), baseball, and volleyball (women's).
-The teams are known as the "Blue Jays".
-Manor College's athletic teams compete in the National Junior College Athletic Association's 19th Region.
+The Manor College intercollegiate athletics program includes men's and women's basketball, men's and women's soccer, baseball, women's volleyball men's and women's cross-country and men's and women's track and field.
+The teams are known as the Blue Jays.
+Manor College's athletic teams competed in the National Junior College Athletic Association's 19th Region through the 2019–20 academic year.
+After a one-year hiatus due to the COVID-19 pandemic, Manor joined the United States Collegiate Athletic Association (USCAA).
+Both basketball and soccer teams and the volleyball team compete in USCAA Division I. The USCAA does not have divisions for the remaining sports.
+Manor is a member of the Eastern States Athletic Conference, which is a USCAA Division II conference.
+Consequently, Manor cannot earn an automatic bid to any USCAA Division I championships in sports that have separate divisions and must rely on at-large berths.